The Chemistry Masters opens doors for you

 The Master's degree in Chemistry at the University of Montpellier leads to everything.
 And can open many doors on the job market...

-It's the only master of chemistry of the Montpellier site, but he has broad shoulders: no less than 11 different routes offered in M2, and a team of 200 teaching staff...
+It's the only master of chemistry of the Montpellier site, but it has broad shoulders: no less than 11 different routes offered in M2, and a team of 200 teaching staff...
 A master's degree "pretty strong" says Joulia Larionova, its manager.
 The idea: "sspecialize or acquire new skills in the fields of chemistry and its interfaces" .

 86% of graduates find a job after 6 months

-The program is as simple as it is vast: "For students, the range on offer is enormous, and it's true that chemistry is involved in just about every area of humanactivity.
+The program is as simple as it is vast: "For students, the range on offer is enormous, and it's true that chemistry is involved in just about every area of human activity.
 When you graduate, the chemical industry opens its arms to you; beyond that, countless opportunities are offered on the job market".

 Although the 11 courses on offer offer 11 often very different adventures, there is one common reality: real outlets on the job market, whether as a scientific executive in research, research/development, production or quality control, or as a technical sales executive.
 The integration rate speaks for itself: six months after graduation, 86% of students are placed*.